motpansergiu/study-examples/oracle-certification-professional-8-examples/chapter-01-java-class-design/README.md

 - If equals() returns false when called with two objects, calling hashCode() on each of those objects does not have to return a different result.
 This means hashCode() results do not need to be unique when called on unequal objects

+## A nested class is a class that is defined within another class.
+A nested class that is not
+static is called an inner class.
+There are four of types of nested classes:
+- A member inner class is a class defined at the same level as instance variables.
+It is not static.
+Often, this is just referred to as an inner class without explicitly saying the type.
+- A local inner class is defined within a method.
+- An anonymous inner class is a special case of a local inner class that does not have a name.
+- A static nested class is a static class that is defined at the same level as static variables.

+####Member Inner Classes
+- Can be declared public, private, or protected or use default access
+- Can extend any class and implement interfaces
+- Can be abstract or final
+- Cannot declare static fields or methods
+- Can access members of the outer class including private members